chingu-voyages/v45-tier2-team-17/README.md

 ## 🪐 Meteoros
-> A responsive app that allows the user to search for ....
+> A responsive app that allows the user to search for meteor data using the NASA API.
 > Live demo [_here_](#).

 ## Table of Contents